evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 * [sabre/uri](https://github.com/fruux/sabre-uri)

 For the first 5 I'm looking for suitable new maintainers.
 I do care about the future quality of these projects, so I won't just hand it over to anyone.
-So if you're interested, let me know what you're planning to do with it.
+If you're interested, let me know what you're planning to do with it.
 I'll probably hang out and guard quality control for a while before I fully step down, but I am more than happy to provide mentorship during this transition.
 It's easier to answer questions than to do the actual development ;).